aptech/docs/docs/CR-dummy.rst

 All categories are open on the left (i.e., do not contain their left boundaries) and all but the highest are closed on the right (i.e., do contain their right boundaries).
 The highest (rightmost) category is unbounded on the right.
-Thus, only K-1 breakpoints are required to specify K dummy variables.
+Thus, only :math:`K-1` breakpoints are required to specify *K* dummy variables.

-The function dummybr is similar to dummy, but in that function the highest category is bounded on the right.
-The function dummydn is also similar to dummy, but in that function a specified column of dummies is dropped.
+The function :func:`dummybr` is similar to :func:`dummy`, but in that function the highest category is bounded on the right.
+The function :func:`dummydn` is also similar to :func:`dummy`, but in that function a specified column of dummies is dropped.